Investment in property has been and continues to be a popular form of investment by many people.

 - is there an intention to sell the properties at all?
 Maybe the intention is to retain them into retirement (see below for using the company as a retirement fund)

-- can the shares be sold rather than the property? (see below for issues regarding selling the shares)
+- can the shares be sold rather than the property? (see below for issues regarding selling shares in the company)

 Using the company as a retirement fund